linuxserver/docker-xbackbone/README.md

 For reverse proxying, remember to change the `base_url` in `/config/www/xbackbone/config.php` to your domain if you initially set up the application with a local url.
 E.g. `'base_url' => 'https://images.yourdomain.com',`

-**Updating**
-  - To update Xbackbone, go to /system and click upgrade if there's a new version available.
-A container update does not update the Xbackbone application.

 ## Usage

 Here are some example snippets to help you get started creating a container.